twl8n/emacs-in-5-minutes/emacs_quickstart.md

 There are only 7 keyboard commands necessary to use Emacs effectively.

-Using emacs requires use of the control and escape keys.
+Using emacs requires use of the control, command/alt, and option keys, which work similarly to the shift key.
+(Emacs also uses shift key combinations).
+The ESC key can be used as well, and the tab key often does useful things (like command completion).

 In the notes below, this is how these keys are denoted:

 C		Control key, Ctrl
-ESC		Escape key, Esc, also called the "meta" key
+M       Meta
+S       Super
+shift   (we never show this, but UPPERCASE is different than lowerase) ESC		Escape key

+- On Mac command key is the Meta key.
+- On Mac the option key is the super key.

+- On Windows I think the Alt key is the Meta key.
+- On Windows I don't know what the super key is.
+Sorry.

 For example, C-x means hold down the control key and the x key, then release both keys.
 Multiple keystrokes are separated by a space.
 C-x s means do C-x as above, release both keys, then press s and release.

+Meta is similar to control.
+M-x is: press and hold Command, press x, release both keys.

-The Esc key is known as "meta" or "the escape key".
-ESC-x means press ESC and release, then press x and release.
-M-x has the same meaning.
+On all computers, and in terminals (or terminal applications) you may also use the Esc key "the escape key" to simulate the meta key.
+Thus and alternative M-x is: press ESC and release, then press x and release.

 The space bar is called spc or SPC.
 The enter key is RET (historically known as the return key).

-The action of a key is called the "binding".
+The association of key and some action/function is called a "binding".

 Use C-g to cancel any running command or any multi-key operation.